Database Model Usage (Laravel Style)

 Reloading Models

-You can use the fresh and refresh methods to reload models.
-The fresh method will retrieve the model from the database again.
-The existing model instance remains unaffected:
+You can use the fresh and refresh methods to reload a model.
+The fresh method retrieves the model from the database again.
+The existing model instance is not affected:

 $user = app\model\User::where('name', 'tom')->first();